Skip to main content

 This feature may have limited compatibility and may not perform optimally.

-Head Morph is a powerful tool for generating and customizing 3D heads for creating Lenses.
+Head Generator is a powerful tool for generating and customizing 3D heads for creating Lenses.
 It uses AI to generate a 3D head, which can then be driven by facial expressions, similar to Face Morph.

 This guide will walk you through all the features and provide tips and hacks for getting the most out of your 3D head creations.